briansemrau/godot_box2d/README.md

 - `breaking_enabled`: Lets the joint break when `max_force` and/or `max_torque` are exceeded
 - `free_on_break`: Whether the joint frees itself when broken.
 (This feature may be removed)
 - `max_force` and `max_torque`: Maximum linear force and torque.
 Either can be disabled by setting the property to 0.

-### Concave polygons
-Godot physics provides this, but the Box2D library doesn't.
-This module bridges the gap so you don't have to think about polygon concavity or vertex count.

 # Contributing